Bladder Health & Incontinence Therapy

 - Environmental barriers, such as the bathroom being too far away, the use of a walker that slows you down, or too many obstacles that you have to walk around to get to the bathroom

-- Psychological problems such as depression or anger
+- Psychological problems such as depression or anger that interfere with timely bathroom use

 - You can also have an “overactive bladder” where your bladder empties frequently throughout the day (more than every 3 or 4 hours during the day) or makes you get up more than once to urinate at night.
 There is a variety of causes, such as sensitivities to certain foods or beverages.